Here you can find answers to questions regarding our international offer.

 You are expected to join video calls and to participate in chats, and you will give and receive lots of feedback.
 We welcome all participants to contribute to the conversation with their own professional challenges.
 Often you can use your own challenge from work as a case for the course and apply your learnings right to it.
 Bergh’s online courses run on Canvas, even on mobile.
 You can turn notifications on and never miss out on content.
 Live calls run on ZOOM.

 The instructors are all international industry professionals with proven experience in their field.
 They are not just selected by their title though.
 Berghs carefully select experts who are also good trainers.
 The instructors’ list is updated semester after semester, and all the instructors are briefed and guided by Berghs Faculty.

 Do I get feedback on my work?

 Feedback is our most important tool for development.
 You will receive lots of feedback throughout the entire program, and not just from the teacher but from other peers too.
 You will also train on giving constructive feedback to others.

-What does it take to complete the program?
+What does it take to complete the course?

 To obtain your Course Certificate you need to attend at least 80% of the course and successfully deliver on all course assignments.

 What does it take to get accepted?
-And why can one application be rejected?
+Why can one application be rejected?

 There are many factors: your level of experience, learning expectations, level of English, ability to attend the course, ability to finance the course.